hair color application How To Go From Brown To Blonde Hair The Right Way

 For Light Brown Hair: If you have light brown hair becoming a blonde will require lifting your color a level or two.
 This needs to happen in order to lighten your hair so that it’s a more receptive base color for blonde dye.
 You’ll probably need two sessions to make hair magic happen, but (lucky for you) it shouldn’t take too long for you to go from brown to blonde hair.

 If you’re looking for a large range of shades to choose from, check out the L’Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color line.
 If you have stubborn gray hairs that you want to conceal, the L’Oréal Paris Excellence Créme Permanent Triple Protection Hair Color line is for you.
 And if you’re looking for a shimmering color with lots of dimension, opt for the L’Oréal Paris Féria line.

-For Dark Brown Hair: If you have super-dark brown hair, opt for a slightly warmer hue of blonde to bring some warmth and color to your face, but if you prefer an icy shade like platinum blonde, you can totally go for it too.
-If you’re getting your hair colored at the salon, you’ll definitely need to book a few appointments to transform your tresses.
+For Dark Brown Hair: If you have dark brown hair, transitioning to blonde will require some patience, but it’s totally doable.
+If you’re getting your hair colored at the salon, you’ll definitely need to book a few appointments to transform your strands.
 And you won’t be able to go one day after the next — you have to give your hair time between bleaching sessions to get a lighter color without stripping it of necessary oils and moisture.
-And the wait time will differ for everyone based on their hair’s specific needs and condition.
+The wait time will depend on your hair’s specific needs and condition.

-Once you’ve achieved your ideal blonde hair color, make sure you give it the extra love it needs.
-Start by swapping out your regular hair care arsenal for products that are specifically formulated for color-treated hair.
+Once you’ve achieved your ideal blonde hair color, make sure you give it the extra care it needs to keep it in excellent condition.
+Swap out your regular hair care arsenal for products that are specifically formulated for color-treated hair.